KhronosGroup/ANARI-SDK/cts/features.md

 .\cts.py render_scenes helide -d default -r default -t test_scenes -o .
 ```

 This invokes the required ANARI calls for the specified device and library in the C++ backend via pybind11.
 If `anari_device` is set to `None`, the default device is used (first device of anariGetDeviceSubtypes).
 Now, all specified test scenes are rendered with the specified renderer.
 If no renderer is given, the default renderer is used. `test_scenes` can either be a category denoted by a path into the `test_scenes` folder or be a number of scenes denoted by a list of strings.
 If no scene is given, all test scenes are used by default. `output` specifies the folder in which the renderings are saved.
 It defaults to the folder where the script is executed from.
 The renderings will be arranged in the same folder structure as the test cases.
 Therefore, by default the images are placed next to the JSON files.
-The python API receives the pixel data from the C++ backend and writes the renderings to disk.
+The Python API receives the pixel data from the C++ backend and writes the renderings to disk.

 ### C++
 The C++ backend first sets up the ANARI device.
 Afterwards, all passed test scenes are initialized and rendered.
 The pixel data for RGBA and depth channel as well as the ANARI log messages are passed to Python via pybind11.